ZAPaDASH04/LEGO-Batman-Archipelago-Mod/README.md

 - You must use unmodified steam version of LEGO Batman: The Videogame
 - You will be using a 3rd party tool, a mod loader called Reloaded II, to run.
 Installation instructions are included in the instructions below.
 - Make sure to pay attention to which locations are sent to verify it sends the correct location. (check that kit locations aren't being missed or swapped)
-- debug messages are logged in a.txt (ours) and b.txt (ap's) both of which will be located in the LEGOBatman.exe folder.
+- Debug messages are logged in a.txt (ours) and b.txt (ap's) both of which will be located in the LEGOBatman.exe folder.

 ### Instructions